lauvergn/AD_dnSVM/Ext_Lib/QDUtilLib_loc/README.md

 ./run_tests.sh
 ```

-The tests are running with gfortran and several option combinations:
+The tests are running with gfortran and with combinations of several options:

 - OPT=1 or 0: compilation with optimization or without optimization
 - OMP=1 or 0: with or without openmp